A Mental Health-Focused Guide to Psilocybin

 - Tied to positive moods or irritability/depression when low

-- Estradiol (our main estrogen) is a critical booster for this pathway
+- Estradiol (our main estrogen) and Testosterone are critical boosters for this pathway

 - Works as a stress buffer or responder (remember how insults can actually attack the brain??)

 - Is intimately tied to dopamine and works as master control across the neurotransmitter landscape